-5.4.
-Receiving an annual report from the County Auditor summarizing information such as audits completed, major findings, and corrective actions taken; 6.5.
-Reporting to the County Board or Board members on problems or problem areas at such times as deemed appropriate; 7.6.
-Consulting with County Manager on funds proposed for consideration by the County Board to carry out the County Auditor's annual audit work plan; 8.7.
-Upholding the independence of the County Auditor; 9.8.
-Determining, jointly with the County Auditor, the nonpartisan objective group to provide peer review of the County Auditor-and staff; 40.9.
-Evaluating the findings and recommendations of the County Auditor's peer review as required by recognized government auditing standards; 11.10.
-Receiving an annual report from the County's external auditor on the results of the external financial statement audit; 12.11.
-Receiving an annual update regarding the results of the County's internal Internal audit Audit_work; 13.12.
-Providing written performance assessment of the County Auditor as requested by the County Board, for the purpose of completing the Board's annual performance review of the County Auditor; 13.
-Maintaining confidentiality as required by issues that come before it.
+- 9. Evaluating the findings and recommendations of the County Auditor's peer review as required by recognized government auditing standards; - 10.
+Receiving an annual report from the County's external auditor on the results of the financial statement audit; - 11.
+Receiving an annual update regarding the results of the County's Internal Audit work; - 12.
+Providing written performance assessment of the County Auditor as requested by the County Board, for the purpose of completing the Board's annual performance review of the County Auditor; - 13.
+Maintaining confidentiality as required by issues that come before it. - 14.
+Annually reviewing the Board Charge to determine if revisions are needed.